-The exam is based on a 3D animation assignment.
-The outline for the assignment is handed out at the beginning of the exam.
+The exam is based on a 3D animation assignment with a given 3D rig, story beats, 3D layout and key poses.
+The specific outline for the assignment is handed out at the first day of the exam.

-Students have 4 days to complete the assignment.
+Students have 5 days to complete the assignment.